VarjoDesigns/VarjoDesigns/README.md

 ### Frontend development

 I'm currently more focused on doing front end work, mostly on WordPress sites.
-I'm currently focusing on React, and have some experience in jQuery and Angular.
+I'm currently focusing my efforts on React.

 **React** - My favorite "proper" framework.
 I've used it in school projects and for standalone apps in WordPress front ends.
 **Angular** - Less experience, but have enjoyed it in the school projects it was used for.
 **jQuery** - Javascript multitool.
-Very handy in WordPress projects.

 ### Backend development